AFKoffee/wasm-concurrency-analysis/docs/WebAssembly-Relevant-Extensions.md

 Note, that those reference types are first-class references to objects in the runtime store and can only be stored in tables.

-Furthermore, this proposal introduces new table instructions to handle reference types, simplyfy access and extend its size if necessary.
+Furthermore, this proposal introduces new table instructions to handle reference types, simplify access and extend its size if necessary.

 ### Sign-extension Operators ([Official Overview](https://github.com/WebAssembly/spec/blob/main/proposals/sign-extension-ops/Overview.md))